enigmarikki/kala/Readme.md

 ## Disclaimer

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are provided with the author’s best effort.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are provided with the author's best effort.
 You are encouraged to validate their accuracy and truthfulness independently.
 Nothing in this project constitutes a solicitation for investment.

 ---

 ## Overview

 Kala is a high-performance, VDF-based blockchain architecture designed for trustless, verifiable timestamping and consensus.
-By leveraging sequential modular squaring in class groups and integrating RSW timelock puzzles for MEV mitigation, Kala constructs an eternal, fork-free timeline of fixed “ticks,” enabling:
+By leveraging sequential modular squaring in class groups and integrating RSW timelock puzzles for MEV mitigation, Kala constructs an eternal, fork-free timeline of fixed "ticks," enabling:

 * Unforgeable, fine-grained timestamping at the iteration level
 * Leader-based, fork-free consensus at the tick level